-10. Look carefully at the surface of each root rib on both wing halves.
+Look carefully at the surface of each root rib on both wing halves.
 Notice how the excess covering material overlaps onto them.
 Using a modeling knife, carefully cut out away the covering from both root ribs.
 Iron the covering down so that it does not pull away from the ribs.

-/ $| \setminus |$ It is important that the excess covering be removed from the root ribs.
-This will ensure an adequate wood to wood glue joint and will help prevent wing failure during flight.
+It is important that the excess covering be removed from the root ribs.
+This will ensure an adequate wood to wood glue joint.

-11. Using a ruler and a pen, locate and mark the center line of the hardwood dihedral brace.
-Draw the vertical line at this location on each of the brace.
+2. Using a ruler and a pen, locate and mark the center line of the Aluminum dihedral brace.
+Draw the vertical line at this location on each side of the brace.

-- 12. Test fit the dihedral brace into the plywood box in each wing half.
+- 3. Test fit the dihedral brace into the carton tube in each wing half.
 The brace should slide into each wing half up to the center line.
-If it does not, remove the brace and lightly sand the edges and tips until the proper fit is obtained. - 13.
+If it does not, remove the brace and lightly sand the edges and tips until the proper fit is obtained. - 4.
 Test fit both of the wing halves together with the dihedral brace temporarily installed.
 Do not glue it in at this time!
 The wing halves should fit together tight with little or no gaps in the center section joint.
 If the center section joint is not tight, remove the wing halves and lightly sand the edges and tips of the dihedral brace.
 Test fit the wing halves together with the dihedral brace installed again.
 Repeat until you are satisfied with the fit of the wing halves.
-The proper dihedral is built into the two root ribs and should not be altered. - 14.
+The proper dihedral is built into the two root ribs and should not be altered. - 5.
 When satisfied with the fit of the wing halves, remove the wing halves and the dihedral brace.